Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 A captain's teammates may help their captain keep morale by testing with them as a group (increase the test's difficulty by **1** for each teammate who tests beyond the captain).

 When a team's captain surrenders or otherwise leaves a gauntlet, their team's morale immediately breaks.
+Whenever a team's morale breaks, each member of the team suffers a misfortune with rating equal to the team's `FALTERING MORALE` trait rating.

 When a team's morale breaks, it loses the gauntlet and does not achieve its goal, unless one of the team's members chooses to enter their [Last Stand](#last-stand), if they have not yet entered it, to take over the role of captain.